viperleed/viperleed/doc/content/hardware/erleed_modifications.rst

 At this point, the modification is complete and you can reassemble the control unit.
 Plug in all connectors on the motherboard and make sure they are securely connected, including the newly placed beam HV pin.
+Make sure to connect back the protective-earth connector to the chassis.
 We also highly recommend you replace all cable ties that you cut during disassembly.
 Finally, screw the back plate and the cover plate back on.